WHAT IS THE BLOCK PROJECT?

 WHAT RIGHTS DOES THE RESIDENT HAVE TO PREVENT THE HOST FROM EVICTING THEM?

 BLOCK residents are protected by national, state, and local landlord-tenant laws.
-Columbia Legal Services represented the first BLOCK resident in review and approval of the lease.
+Legal council represents BLOCK residents in the review and approval of the lease.

 WHAT RIGHTS DOES THE HOST HAVE TO EVICT THE RESIDENT IN THE CASE OF DISPUTE?